Take a fresh look at your lifestyle.

 “Those who take disbelievers as allies instead of the believers—do they seek honor through them?
 Indeed, all honor belongs to Allah.”
 (Nisa [4:139]).

-Abandoning resistance in favor of alliances with disbelievers leads to disgrace.
-True dignity lies in adhering to divine commands, unity, and steadfastness within the Islamic community.
-Believing that compromising Islamic principles for alliances will yield honor is an illusion (Makarem Shirazi, 2000, Vol. 3, p.
+The Quranic Concept of Resistance asserts abandoning resistance in favor of alliances with disbelievers leads to disgrace.
+True dignity comes from adhering to divine commands, unity, and steadfastness within the Islamic community (Makarem Shirazi, 2000, Vol. 3, p.
 493).

 A. Resistance with Full Commitment

-The Quran calls for complete devotion in defending and preserving the faith:
+The Quranic Concept of Resistance calls for complete devotion in defending and preserving the faith:

-This verse underscores the divine expectation that believers should exert themselves wholly, sacrificing both wealth and life for the cause of faith in all circumstances (Maraghi, 1946, Vol. 10, p.
+This verse underscores the divine expectation for believers to sacrifice both wealth and life wholeheartedly in the cause of resistance (Maraghi, 1946, Vol. 10, p.
 123).

 B. Avoiding Complacency